 Selling a product means you’ve taken the time to do market research.
 If you don’t know who you’re selling to, it doesn’t really matter what you’re selling.

 When you know who you’re selling to and what you’re selling, you’ll then need to figure out the eCommerce platforms you want to sell on.
-You can start your own online store and use other marketplaces like Amazon and eBay to help you, too.
+You can start selling online on your own eCommerce site or use other online marketplaces like Amazon and eBay to help you, too.

 Successfully selling products online means you focus on finding products to serve a target market.
 It means researching your ideal buyer and crafting everything about your strategy around who they are.
 It means creating a strategy that will help you reach potential customers, but keeping things flexible enough to make changes as needed.